Table of Contents

 • -= : Subtraction with assignment of the result to the left operand

 The non-AOT version of NCalc can perform addition and subtraction operations on any types which have these operations defined (overloaded).
 This includes non-numeric types.
-The AOT version can handle numbers (including BigInteger and BigDecimal), dates and times (where the operations make sense), char variables and addition of strings.
+The AOT version can handle numbers (including BigInteger and BigDecimal), dates and times (where the operations make sense), char variables, as well as add (concatenate) strings.

 Relational